5 Lessons From Founding Tech Groups + Memoir

 Another method I came up with to replace the previous method was as follows: set the default power value 0; set the minimum power value to send message as 3 to react as 0.
 Set the value of all trusted members to 5.
 Non trusted members to 4.
 I used client server API for this as I didn't have home server.
 Changing the value of individual members was required because without that, the members value would be whatever the defualt value variable is.
 After it was done, all new members were able to react(send m.reaction event), but they couldn't send message, until they were assigned power value of higher than 3.

-8 months later, he got himself unblocked by me, on Whatsapp as I had left Matrix by then. i did it out of respect, because he complained to my father that i blocked him, but did not reveal any story. though around a month later, he again got banned due to his weird behavior, pushing his gossips, far right, self hating political ideology. also his behavior of calling at my home is extremely childish. i don't even have his home numbers. i blocked him on my father's phone too.
+Around 8 months later, he got himself unblocked by me, on Whatsapp as I had left Matrix by then.
+I did it out of respect, because he complained to my father that i blocked him, but did not reveal any story.
+Though around a month later, he again got banned due to his weird behavior, pushing his gossips, far right, self hating political ideology.
+Also his behavior of calling at my home is extremely childish.
+I don't even have his home numbers. i blocked him on my father's phone too.

 So after 3 months of that dox event, I started sharing my thoughts of leaving the group and appointed two more moderators.
 They were really sad and some of them left immediately after I left, one of my close friend deleted his account too.